hyprland-community/pyprland/done.rst

 :priority: 0

 also add a command "scratch reset <uid>" to set active scratch position and size according to the rules.
-Can support ommitting the <uid>, requires tracking of the currently active scratch (or just check focused window)
+Can support omitting the <uid>, requires tracking of the currently active scratch (or just check focused window)

 --------------------------------------------------------------------------------